Ardalan1380/Ardalan1380/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&width=435&lines=%F0%9F%91%A8%E2%80%8D%F0%9F%92%BBI'm+Front-End+developer)](https://git.io/typing-svg)

 -👨‍💻 I'm Front-end developer
-- 👀 I’m interested in new technologys and i usually try to learn more thme

 <!---
 Ardalan1380/Ardalan1380 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.